 I don’t know what it is about chocolate cake, but eating a few bites can instantly make me happy.
 It’s so good.

 I try to live a balanced life, especially with the foods I eat, but I do allow myself to indulge.
 I really think if you don’t allow yourself to do this and suppress all of your cravings, then one day you will just go crazy and find yourself stuffing your face with all the things.

 Regardless. . make and eat this cake and be happy.

 With chocolate cake, I highly highly recommend using brewed coffee.
+It really helps to enhance and bring out the chocolate flavor.
 I’ve been doing this for a few years now and it’s the only way I bake my chocolate cakes.
-And this recipe uses no butter, yo, so you really can eat two slices.
+And this best chocolate cake recipe uses no butter, so you really can eat two slices.